prioritizr/surveyvoi/cran-comments.md

 ## Info checks

-* Package suggested but not available for checking: 'gurobi'
+* package suggested but not available for checking: 'gurobi'

   **The package uses the gurobi R package that is distributed with Gurobi software suite (and not available on CRAN).
 The DESCRIPTION, README, and package documentation provide instructions for installing the gurobi R package.**